iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend Remastered.md

 \end{aligned}
 $$

-We didn't assume convexity, the weaker consequence from 2 sided smoothness includes concave function that are non-smooth, therefore we are going to assume that $f$ at least has a gradient, but the gradient of the function might not be Lipzchitz (And it's implied from 2-sided smoothness that function will always have gradient, a singled value mapping), and we only need the upper bound.
+We didn't assume convexity, the weaker consequence from 2 sided smoothness includes concave function that are non-smooth, therefore we are going to assume that $f$ at least has a gradient, but the gradient of the function might not be Lipschitz (And it's implied from 2-sided smoothness that function will always have gradient, a singled value mapping), and we only need the upper bound.
 The function $m_x(y)$ is called the upper bounding function.
 Now we try looking for the minimum of the upper bounding function:

 $$
 \begin{aligned}